The Autistic Experience

 Stimming

 A significant portion of Autistic people also have ADHD.
 There are also genetic links and frequent diagnoses for a long list of other co-occurring conditions in the Autistic community.
-This includes but is not limited to Epilepsy, Obsessive-Compulsive Disorder, sleep disorders, IBS and gastrointestinal issues, learning disabilities, Ehlers-Danlos syndrome, Muscle disorders, etc.
+This includes but is not limited to Epilepsy, Obsessive-Compulsive Disorder, sleep disorders, IBS and gastrointestinal issues, learning disabilities, intellectual disabilities, Ehlers-Danlos syndrome, Muscle disorders, etc.